fchavelli/esa-ipcc-topics/analysis/README.md

 # Analysis of ESA-IPCC topics : ECVs and references

 ## Foundation analysis
-Run `ecvs_in_reports.py` to compute and save the ECV count for each chapter Run `references.py` to exctract and save the matching CCI & IPCC references
+- Run `ecvs_in_reports.py` to compute and save the ECV count for each chapter
+- Run `references.py` to extract and save the matching CCI & IPCC references

 ## Visualisation
 Several tools allow to present the data: